“The book about teamwork that

 Order details below, for major retailers in the UK, USA and Australia.
 Click the appropriate link image.

-Also available in 30,000+ bookstores worldwide by searching either
+Also available in many other bookstores worldwide by searching either

 Team Lead Succeed or Nick Fewings.